-The Bank has shown progress in achieving its primary goal.
-At present, the majority of the Bank's revenues are already recurring in nature as loan portfolio has grown above industry average over the years (UBP: 5yr average at 12% vs. industry at 11%).
-The loan portfolio that the Bank has built today is a product of above-industry growth in the past, which generates the level of revenues that we have today.

-Likewise, the retail segment already accounts for a significant portion of the Bank's revenues.
+The Bank has made progress in achieving its primary goal.
+As of September 30, 2021, the majority of the Bank's revenues are already recurring in nature as loan portfolio has grown above industry average over the years (the Bank's 5yr average at 12% compared to the industry's average at 11%).
+In addition, the retail segment already accounts for a significant portion of the Bank's revenues.

 UnionBank continues to leverage on its core strengths: (i) Capital, (ii) Branch Transformation, (iii) Corporate Relationships, (iv) Processes, (v) Partners, and (vi) its unique UnionBank DNA.
 It leverages on Capital by prompting a shift from trading to building recurring income to generate stable returns and predictability in the growth of shareholder value.
 It leverages on Branch Transformation by establishing the competence of the Bank's sales force, rather than expanding the brick-and-mortar network, to cater to changing customer expectations.
 It leverages on Corporate Relationships, by providing superior cash management solutions to anchor clients and in the process, penetrate their entire ecosystem.
 It leverages on Processes by building the foundation of the Bank's automation and digital transformation initiatives.
 It leverages on Partners by building synergies for the expansion of products and services, as well as customer reach.
 It leverages on having a unique UnionBank DNA by building the right culture and organizational capabilities.
-The Bank also leverages its subsidiaries, such as City Savings Bank, Inc. (CitySavings), to serve the unbanked or underbanked segment for inclusive prosperity.
+The Bank also leverages its subsidiaries, such as City Savings Bank, Inc. ("CitySavings"), to serve the unbanked or underbanked segment for inclusive prosperity.